+Objectives of qualifications (Competencies)

-Preparation and support of students Master theses (e.g. statistic courses for statistic evaluation of public survey).
+• Preparation and support of students Master theses (e.g. statistic courses for statistic evaluation of public survey).

+Contents of the module

-- Students will be advised according to their Master thesis theme to find the appropriate course. - Students can select one of the modules of offered study courses at HCU or other universities in Hamburg.
+Students will be advised according to their Master thesis theme to find the appropriate course.
+Students can select one of the modules of offered study courses at HCU or other universities in Hamburg.

+Recommended literature

+Defined by selected module.

+Forms of teaching and learning

+Defined by selected module.